By: Phil Kernen

-If you have recently left or lost your job, you have some financial decisions to make.
-There are immediate concerns to address; getting the right health insurance coverage in place and adjusting your budget for income changes are priorities.
-Once those issues are addressed, you need to decide what to do about your workplace retirement plan accounts.
+If you have recently left or lost your job, you need to make some financial decisions.
+There are immediate concerns; getting the right health insurance coverage and adjusting your budget for income changes are priorities.
+Once you address those issues, you must decide what to do about your workplace retirement plan accounts.
 Most people have four options.

 Cash it out